Sick of Hearing About AI? Here Are 3 Alternate Courses That Are Blowing Up

 Governments, investors, and corporations face pressure to:

-That pressure has created an entire new job economy.
+That pressure has created an entirely new job economy.

 What sustainability careers actually involve